SmartAQnet/CrowdsensorConfig/README.md

 <img src="images/Screenshot_20200228-100219.png"  width="250" height="360">

 After that the application connects to the wifi of the user.
 The crowdsensor opens it's own wifi with his id as ssid.
-When CrowdsensorConfig is connected to the wifi, he asks the user to enter the id of the sensor.
+When CrowdsensorConfig is connected to the wifi, he asks the user to enter the id of the sensor, or to scan the QR code on the sensorsscreen.

 <img src="images/Screenshot_20200228-100249.png"  width="250" height="360">